 5) American Flatbread, Middlebury Hearth serves our ice creams on their dessert menu, year round.

-Allergen information: As with our chocolates, though we are vigilant about preventing cross-contamination, we lovingly craft our products in a kitchen that may handle nuts, eggs, and dairy.
+Allergen information: As with our chocolates, though we are vigilant about preventing cross-contamination, we lovingly craft our products in a kitchen that handles nuts, eggs, and dairy.
+As for gluten, though we do not process any gluten in our facility, it is not a certified gluten free facility.

 ice cream meant to be savored.